loockeeer/eddy-next-gen/README.md

 # Eddy (next generation)

-Eddy is a Discord chatbot you can interact with
+Eddy is a Discord chatbot you can interact with.

 /!\ It does NOT answer to what you are asking him : it only generates a sentence based on what you said to him previously /!\